PetmeetlyPetmeetly

 The optimal breeding age for Common Rats is 3-4 months for first breeding in does (females) and 3-6 months for bucks (males).
 Does should not be bred after 12 months if they haven't had a litter before, as risk increases.
 Experienced does can breed until 12-14 months.
 Bucks remain fertile until 18-24 months but quality declines with age.

 Finding quality Common Rat breeding stock requires: Researching reputable breeders through rat clubs, attending rat shows to evaluate temperament and health, verifying health history and lineage, assessing temperament personally, and checking for breed standard conformity.
 Look for breeders who maintain detailed records, practice selective breeding, and prioritize health.
-Petmeetly connects you with verified, health-tested rats from responsible breeders.
+Petmeetly connects you with health-tested rats from responsible breeders.

 While formal genetic testing is less common in rats than dogs, responsible breeders screen for: Megacolon in certain color varieties, hereditary respiratory issues, tumor predisposition in family lines, and temperament traits.
 Visual inspection and pedigree analysis help identify carriers.
 Avoid breeding animals with hereditary defects or known genetic issues in their lineage.